 There are no more sensors but the support for the OTG on both doors, micro USB and USB Type-C, are a plus to not underestimate, since not only can you expand the memory available but above all you will also be able to connect a USB hub, for example to match your mouse, keyboard, USB sticks, etc.

 Surely the photographic sector was never the best on the various tablets in general and especially on the 2 type in 1 but in any case for the basic activities to have its presence not bad.
-And so the Chuwi HiBook Pro incorporates 2 cameras of which front of the 2 megapixel which allows you to make discreet video calls via Skype or similar programs while the rear camera is a drive from 5 megapixels in 4: 3
+And so the Chuwi HiBook Pro incorporates 2 cameras of which front of the 2 megapixel which allows you to make discreet video calls via Skype or similar programs while the rear camera is a drive from 5 megapixels in 4: 3 which allows in good lighting conditions to take photos or videos of acceptable quality but still with a very high noise dominant.

 The qualitative difference between the main and the secondary chamber is virtually irrelevant.
 You can also turn around Full HD video to 30 fps while we go down to 720p 30 fps if we use the front camera.
 The software is basically basic both in Windows and in Android where Google's native camera is adopted but personally I have found slightly better the "quality" of photos taken under the Windows 10 system.